katwre/ML-projects/CNN_and_TransferLearning_Xray/README.md

 Chest X-ray imaging is a critical diagnostic tool in detecting various pulmonary diseases.
 However, manual interpretation of chest X-rays can be time-consuming and prone to variability between radiologists.
 To address these challenges, deep learning techniques - particularly **Convolutional Neural Networks (CNNs)** - have been widely adopted for automated medical image analysis due to their ability to learn hierarchical visual features directly from data.

 In this project, a CNN was developed to classify chest X-ray images using relatively small 224x224 and also 64×64 pixel inputs, aiming to explore whether lightweight models can still retain sufficient diagnostic power for image-based classification tasks.
-Beyond training a basic CNN from scratch, **transfer learning** was employed by leveraging pretrained convolutional backbones such as ResNet, to assess whether pretrained models can further enhance classification performance when applied to chest X-ray images.
+Beyond training a basic CNN from scratch, **transfer learning** was employed by leveraging pretrained convolutional backbones such as ResNet, to assess whether pre-trained models can further enhance classification performance when applied to chest X-ray images.

 The objective was to compare the effectiveness of a simple CNN versus a transfer learning approach, focusing on model generalization, convergence speed, and performance on a limited dataset.